dennisj001/csl/README.md

 CSL really has no grammar, just one word after another - like the language forth with namespaces ('vocabulary') changing the 'context' with some words being defined as operating infix or prefix.
-It may be more powerful and flexible than a context-sensitive language in the Chomsky hierarchy of language types.
+It may be considered syntactically more powerful and flexible than a context-sensitive language in the Chomsky hierarchy of language types, certainly it is Turing complete.
 For me it's an exercise in language design, theoretical and applied computer science - a renamed outgrowth of openVm and openvmtil64.
-I originally designed this with the thought that it could be useful for natural language processing (NLP), language translation, ai, gaming, etc. and also for language design.
+I originally designed this with the thought that it could be useful for natural language processing (NLP), language translation, ai, gaming, audio, etc. and also for language design.

 openVm : Tookit for Implementing (and exploring) Languages - a bottom-up, optimizing native code vm, that is an extensible, contatenative, RPN, scripting language